crate/cratedb-guide/docs/admin/monitoring/prometheus-grafana.md

 ## Introduction

-If you are running CrateDB in a production environment, you have probably wondered what would be the best way to monitor the servers to identify issues before they become problematic and to collect statistics that you can use for capacity planning.
+In production, monitor CrateDB proactively to catch issues early and collect statistics for capacity planning.

-We recommend pairing two well-known OSS solutions, [Prometheus](https://prometheus.io/) which is a system that collects and stores performance metrics, and [Grafana](https://grafana.com/) which is a system to create dashboards.
+Pair two OSS tools: use [Prometheus] to collect and store metrics, and [Grafana] to build dashboards.

 For a CrateDB environment, we are interested in:
 * CrateDB-specific metrics, such as the number of shards or number of failed queries